Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 That’s where exposed cabinets come in.
 Not only do they save you from endless battles for working space with the cabinet doors, but they also create an airy feel to the kitchen.
 This creates an impression of more space, which makes the small kitchen even more comfortable to work in.

-You can extend this cabinetry style to the adjoining room to drive this impression even further.
+You can extend this cabinetry style to the adjoining room to further drive this impression.
 Through the sense of unity, this small European kitchen design makes the compact space look even bigger than closed cabinets.

 18. Try the Galley Layout

-The downside with the galley layout is that a bit of width will have to be taken away for the second row of cabinets.
-This is unlike the one-wall layout which uses only a single wall.
+The downside of the galley layout is that the second row of cabinets will need to be narrower.
+This is unlike the one-wall layout, which uses only a single wall.

 The plus?
 You get an extra set of cabinets to store more items.
-Thus, if you are a big fan of storage, the galley layout might serve you better, albeit with limited working space, compared to the one-wall layout.
+Thus, if you are a big fan of storage, the galley layout might serve you better, albeit with limited working space, than the one-wall layout.

 19. Use Light-Colored or White Paint

-Dark colors create an illusion of constriction.
-This makes them not desirable in a small kitchen layout.
-Rather, what you should be going for are light colors or white paint.
+Dark colors create an illusion of constriction, making them undesirable in a small kitchen.
+Instead, you should choose light colors or white paint.

 These colors create an airy, light feeling, which makes the small space feel even bigger.
 Combine the white paint and light colors with the open cabinets, and the small kitchen will feel larger.

-Remember to use the sense of unity, with the adjoining room, to further amplify this effect.
-An important thing to note here is that the monochromatic colors have to be uniform.
-This uniformity is what creates the impression of a big space in a rather confined environment.
+Remember to use the sense of unity with the adjoining room to amplify this effect further.
+An important thing to note here is that the monochromatic colors must be uniform.
+This uniformity creates the impression of a big space in a rather confined environment.

 20. Invest in Useful Kitchen Tools